Easy Baba Ganoush

 Directions

-3While the eggplants roast, combine tahini, lemon juice, garlic, cumin and the salt in a medium bowl.
+6While the eggplants roast, combine the tahini, lemon juice, garlic, cumin, and salt in a medium bowl.
 Set aside so the flavors meld.

-5Cool to room temperature then stir in parsley and drizzle the top with olive oil.
-Store in an airtight container and refrigerate up to 5 days.
+9Cool to room temperature, stir in parsley, and drizzle the top with olive oil.

 Adam and Joanne's Tips

-• Garlic: We enjoy the extra kick garlic gives here.
-The tahini stands up very well to the garlic.
-If you’re not sure you want to use three cloves, reduce it to two or even one clove.
+• Garlic: We enjoy the extra kick garlic gives this dish.
+The tahini stands up very well to it.
+If you’re unsure you want to use three cloves, reduce to 1 or 2 cloves.

-• How to Make Baked Pita Chips: Cut 2 to 3 pitas into wedges.
-Add to a baking sheet and bake in a 375 degree F oven until lightly browned and crisp; 7 to 10 minutes.
+• How to make baked pita chips: Cut 2 to 3 pitas into wedges (try homemade pita bread).
+Add to a baking sheet and bake in a 375°F (190°C) oven until lightly browned and crisp, 7 to 10 minutes.

 Nutrition Per Serving Serving Size 1/6 of the recipe / Calories 116 / Protein 4 g / Carbohydrate 14 g / Dietary Fiber 6 g / Total Sugars 7 g / Total Fat 6 g / Saturated Fat 1 g / Cholesterol 0 mg